OCA/server-auth/auth_signup_verify_email/README.rst

 Verify email at signup
 ======================

-This module extends the functionality of public sign up, and forces users to provide a valid email address.
+This module extends the functionality of public sign up to force users to provide a valid email address.

-To achieve this requirement, the user does not need to provide a password at sign up, but when logging in later for the first time.
+To achieve this, users are not required to provide a password at sign up: they are asked for only at first login attempt.

 Installation
 ============

-* Install validate_email_ with ``pip install validate_email`` or equivalent.
+* Install `validate_email <https://pypi.python.org/pypi/validate_email>`_ with ``pip install validate_email`` or equivalent.

 Configuration
 =============